 Half Guard Top

-Calf Crusher is a great attack to go for if you have an opponent that is constantly able to get you into their half guard.
+Calf Crusher is a high attack to go for if you have an opponent that is continuously able to get you into their half guard.
 From top half guard, you need to be able to pull your knee out just a bit.
 Next, you’ll need to roll over the shoulder.
-Keep in mind that we’re talking about the shoulder that is on the same side of the leg that you have behind his knee.
+Keep in mind that we’re talking about the shoulder joint that is on the same side of the leg that you have behind his knee.
 The roll is a Granby roll variation.
 From there, you’re in the truck position.

 The truck is an exceptionally dynamic position from the 10th Planet system.
 After the roll, you can finish the Calf Slicer in different ways.
-One is to triangle your own legs and pulls down on your opponent’s instep.
+One is to triangle your legs and pulls down on your opponent’s instep.
 Another is to press on the heel of your intertwined leg with your free leg, all that while controlling the opposite leg.
-For both, you need to pull down towards you in order to finish.
+For both, you need to pull down towards you to finish.

 Slicer Crushing From Your Back